-Use FileSender to distribute files that are too big to be sent by email.
-You can send files of up to 100GB in size.
+You can use Vula to store and share large files in your Resources folder.
+This is useful when you need to distribute files that are too big to be sent by email.
+You can also use FileSender - which can handle files of up to 100GB.

-Accessing IT off campus
+Accessing IT from off campus